HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringKeycloak.md

 5. Click **Client scopes**.

-    Each DRAPI scope in Domino, that you want to make accessible in Keycloak, will need a client scope in Keycloak.
+    Each Domino REST API scope in Domino, that you want to make accessible in Keycloak, will need a client scope in Keycloak.
 This includes all named scopes (the lowercase ones), and the [special scopes](../../references/usingdominorestapi/scopes.md) like `$DATA` or `MAIL`.

     Click **Create client scope**.
 Creating a client scope doesn't automatically expose it, for that, assign it to one or more clients.
 In this example, create a client scope named `demo`.